Best Cities in Portugal to Get Off the Beaten Path

 Horta, One of the Best Cities in Portugal to Get Off the Beaten Path

 Horta is the main city on the island of Faial in the Azores.
 But, with only just over 15,000 inhabitants, a compact city center, and picturesque cobblestone streets, it feels more like a beautiful town than a city.
-If you want to off-beat Portugal, Horta is a perfect destination.
+To put it another way, it’s a perfect destination for off-beat Portugal.

 Contribution by: Sanne Wesselman from Spend Life Traveling

-Widely regarded as the country’s “most Portuguese village,” it offers a quintessential glance into Portugal’s long-standing history and culture.
+Monsanto is widely regarded as the country’s “most Portuguese village.”
+As a result, it offers a quintessential glance into Portugal’s long-standing history and culture.
 This medieval village has winding paths, old fortresses, cottages built on massive rocks, and houses made of boulders and stones.
 It is a charming place that will transport you back in time.

 Portugal, Monsanto.
 Original public domain image from Wikimedia Commons